 Offshore Injury and Maritime Workers Rights

 It’s important to know your rights and the types of offshore accidents as a maritime worker.

-- Offshore Injury Rights: Do you know your rights if you are injured offshore?
-The right to medical care of your choosing and the right to consult with an experienced maritime attorney should be utilized as soon as possible after an offshore accident or injury.
+- Offshore Injury Rights – Do you know your rights if you are injured offshore?
+The right to medical care of your choosing and the right to consult with experienced maritime law lawyers should be utilized as soon as possible after an offshore accident or injury.

 Offshore injuries while working a maritime job can be stressful, and navigating maritime law is no easy task.
 Since it was founded by Hugh Lambert in 1978, The Lambert Firm has represented thousands of injured maritime workers.